 Since that building belongs to the head of Louisa’s Republican Party, and presumably they are supporting the “only supervisor with an “R” by his name,” along with the fellow who defeated him in the 56th district primary, the absence of any visible support is telling.

 And it’s a lack of respect characterized by petty deeds; with actions as trivial as blocking users from commenting on their Facebook pages, as is the case with Dave Brat, Duane Adams, and even the CV.
 To outright lying about and smearing others, a “tactic” we’ve seen from Bryce Reeves, and now Congressman Garrett.
-These denials, deflections, and distractions are nothing new; we’ve seen time and time again, and apparently are the only tools in the authoritarian playbook.
+Their denials, deflections, and distractions are nothing new; we’ve seen them time and time again, and apparently they are the only things in their authoritarian playbook that actually works.

 And when it comes to getting the job done, it always helps to know what the right tools are, and especially how to use them.
 Something that judging from her constituents FB page separates Stephanie Koren from the rest of her fellow supervisors, where she lays out the many issues before Board of Supervisors in clear easy to understand language.